 He's an Army Ranger and currently a Captain in the Army's Signal Corps.
 He's finishing his master's degree in information technology, and is currently a wonderful Account Executive for clients both domestic and international.
 He's also a great dad to our granddaughter, consistently sending her videos of himself reading books to her while he was deployed to the Middle East for seven of the first months of her life.
 And he's a loving husband and great provider for our daughter.

 He embraces challenges and is always willing to figure things out - from putting together our "some-assembly-required" acquisitions to programming the remote when the Comcast guy can't even figure it out.
 But maybe most important - because I'm in the running for the least handy guy on the planet - he's our resident repair guy.

 So when it came to buying Christmas gifts last month, there was no question that our best move was to help better equip him to keep things up and running for his empty-nester in-laws, er, for his own household.

-A few days before Christmas, I headed to Home Depot (which is a great supporter of our veterans, by the way) in search of some of the essential tools that he did not yet own - a corded power drill and a mitre saw.
+A few days before Christmas, I headed to Home Depot (which is a great supporter of our veterans, by the way) in search of some of the essential tools that he did not yet own - a corded power drill and a miter saw.

 The good news: Home Depot had a plethora of tools to choose from.
 The bad news: I had no idea which one would be best.
 So I did what any other gift-seeking father-in-law would do, I pulled out my smartphone and started searching right there in the store.